Songs from the Second Floor

 Songs from the Second Floor (Sånger från andra våningen) is a Swedish black comedy-drama film which was released to cinemas in Sweden on 6 October 2000, written and directed by Roy Andersson.
 It presents a series of disconnected vignettes that together interrogate aspects of modern life.
 It uses quotations from the work of Peruvian poet César Vallejo as a recurring motif.
 The film was selected as the Swedish entry for the Best Foreign Language Oscar at the 73rd Academy Awards, but it did not make the final shortlist.

 It is the first film in a trilogy, followed by You, the Living (2007) and A Pigeon Sat on a Branch Reflecting on Existence (2014).

 Plot

-A man is standing in a subway car, his face dirty with soot.
-In his right hand he carries a plastic bag with documents, or rather, the charred leftovers of them.
-In a corridor a man is clinging desperately to the legs of the boss who just fired him.
-He is screaming: "I've been here for thirty years!"
-In a coffee shop someone is waiting for his father, who just burned his furniture company for insurance money.
-Traffic jams and self-flagellating stock brokers are filling up the streets while an economist, desperate for a solution to the problem of work becoming too expensive, gazes into the crystal ball of a scryer.
-The main men all have goals but their destinations change during the story.
+The film is composed of various loosely connected vignettes.
+It follows numerous characters during a city-wide, unending traffic jam with no clear cause.
+Stock brokers whipping each-other are filling up the streets.
+A businessman is fired and pleads for his job.
+A man looking for someone's office is beaten on the street by passersby.
+A magician accidentally injures a volunteer with a saw.
+A furniture salesman burns down his business for insurance money, and one of his sons, a poet, has been institutionalized.
+Shortly after deciding to try selling crucifixes, the furniture salesman starts being followed by ghosts, including someone he borrowed money from and a boy killed during Nazi occupation of Russia.
+Meanwhile, a senile general is celebrated on his 100th birthday and makes a Nazi salute.
+An economist finds that they "can't afford to work" anymore.
+The economist, along with clergy, push a young girl off a cliff in front of a large crowd hoping it will fix their problems, but it does not seem to help.
+Dozens of businessmen push carts overburdened with luggage and golf clubs to the airport.
+Outside the city, the furniture salesman discards his unsold crucifixes.
+He's approached by a crowd of ghosts, including the sacrificed young girl, and he begs them to leave him be.